 - a.
-The Land Use Bylaw shall permit outdoor food cultivation as-of-right in all zones for personal use or roadside sale, which shall be permitted in all zones throughout the municipality - b.
-The Land Use Bylaw may permit the keeping of a limited number of livestock for personal use throughout the municipality and shall establish standards and criteria based, among other things, on lot size.
+The Land Use Bylaw shall permit outdoor food cultivation as-of-right in all zones for personal use or roadside sale, which shall be permitted in all zones throughout the Municipality - b.
+The Land Use Bylaw may permit the keeping of a limited number of livestock for personal use throughout the Municipality and shall establish standards and criteria based, among other things and in certain zones, on lot size.